-KSU - Hog Contract Evaluation Tool: Overview of Decision-Aide
+KSU - Hog Contract Evaluation Tool: Updated Decision-Aide

-Glynn Tonsor (atonsor@ksu.edu) Kansas State University Department of Agricultural Economics Mike Tokach (mtokach@ksu.edu) Kansas State University Department of Animal Sciences & Industry
+Glynn Tonsor (gtonsor@ksu.edu) Kansas State University Department of Agricultural Economics Mike Tokach (mtokach@ksu.edu) Kansas State University Department of Animal Sciences & Industry

-As the US pork-swine industry continues to adapt to the situation presented by COVID-19 (novel coronavirus), developments arise that benefit from sound information and resources to guide decision-making.
-Recently the prospect of new, or alternative marketing arrangements between market hog sellers and buyers has received heightened attention.
-Accordingly, this fact sheet was composed to provide an overview of a new Excel-based resource designed to help alternative contracts be compared based on historical price data.
+As the US pork-swine industry continues to adapt, developments arise that benefit from sound information and resources to guide decision-making.
+The prospect of new, or alternative marketing arrangements between market hog sellers and buyers continues to be of interest.
+Accordingly, this fact sheet was updated (originally built in 2020) to provide an overview of an Excel-based resource designed to help alternative contracts be compared based on historical price data.